nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

     -c "/nird/datapeak/NS9481K/MERCATOR_DATA/REGULAR_GRID_COORD/GLO-MFC_001_030_coordinates.nc"
 ```

 Processing a single day takes approximately 20 minutes on the login node (compared to ~3 minutes on a compute node).
-For multi-day or multi-year runs, use a compute node:
+For multi-day, multi-month or multi-year runs, use a compute node:

-::::{dropdown} Interactive session on a compute node
+::::{dropdown} Interactive session on a compute node (multi-day runs)

 Compute nodes on Betzy cannot access NIRD, so copy the source files to `$WORK`
 from the login node first.